aureliosaraiva/merge_light_ct_rgb/README.md

-# Merge Light CT/RGB [[Home Assistant](https://www.home-assistant.io/) Component]
+# Merge Light ColorTemp/RGB [[Home Assistant](https://www.home-assistant.io/) Component]
 ## join 2 light entities for the same device. useful for controlling unified devices that offer an entity for Color Temp and another RGB.

 ![](img.jpeg)

-Merge Light CT / RGB is used to solve problems of some lighting devices that offers 2 different entities to control the lighting.
+Merge Light ColorTemp / RGB is used to solve problems of some lighting devices that offers 2 different entities to control the lighting.
 Usually there is an entity to control the color temperature and another to control the RGB color.

 This component creates a single entity where you will have the control of color temperature and RGB at the same time.
 Simplifying the use of the device.